Effect heterogeneity and variable selection for standardizing causal effects to a target population: Background

 The paper is organized as follows.
-First, we review approaches to variable selection that are based on conditional homogeneity of standard effects measures such as the risk ratio and the risk difference, and discuss some of the shortcomings that have limited the generality of these approaches.
-We then review approaches to variable selection based on conditional homogeneity of individual counterfactual distributions, with a particular emphasis on methods based on causal diagrams for research transportability \cite{Bareinboim2013AResults}.
-Finally, we propose an approach to variable selection based on the recently introduced counterfactual outcome state transition (COST) parameters, which overcomes many of the shortcomings of traditional effect measures \cite{Huitfeldt2016TheParameters}.
-This approach makes different assumptions than those embedded in approaches based on conditional homogeneity in distribution such as Bareinboim and Pearl\textquotesingle s selection diagrams.
+First, we consider approaches to generalizability that are based on conditional homogeneity of standard effect measures (such as RR and RD) between the study population and the target population.
+We then describe the recently introduced COST parameters \cite{huitfeldt_choice_2018}, and show how this framework can be used to overcome some of the shortcomings of traditional effect measures.
+Finally, we review approaches to generalizability based on conditional homogeneity of individual counterfactual distributions, with a particular emphasis on methods based on inverse probability weighted estimators, and methods based on causal diagrams.
+As we introduce each approach, we repeatedly refer to two tables throughout the text: Table 1 shows an overview of different ways an investigator can operationalize effect homogeneity; Table 2 shows five different approaches to standardization which rely on different homogeneity conditions.
+Proofs of the standardization formulas in Table 2 are shown in appendix 1.

-For all examples, we will consider the effect of binary treatment $A$ (for example, a drug) on binary outcome $Y$ (for example, a side effect).
-We will use the letter $V$ to refer to baseline covariates which are potential effect modifiers (for example, gender or nationality).
-Counterfactuals will be denoted using superscripts \cite{Hernan2016CausalInference}.
-For example, $Y^{a=0}$ is an indicator for whether an individual would have got side effect \textit{Y} if, possibly contrary to fact, she did not initiate treatment with drug $A$.
-We will consider several measures of causal effect including the Causal Risk Difference ($RD = $Pr$(Y^{a=1}=1) - $Pr$(Y^{a=0}=1)$), the Causal Risk Ratio ($RR(-) =\frac{\text{Pr}(Y^{a=1}=1)}{\text{Pr}(Y^{a=0}=1)}$), and the Causal Odds Ratio ($OR = \frac{\frac{\text{Pr}(Y^{a=1}=1)}{1-\text{Pr}(Y^{a=1}=1)}}{\frac{\text{Pr}(Y^{a=0}=1)}{1-\text{Pr}(Y^{a=0}=1)}}$).
-These effect measures may be defined in a specific population, which we denote using superscript.
-For instance, $RD_t$ is the risk difference in population $p$.

-We will consider two closely related classes of problems: In problem type 1, which arises commonly in the context of external validity and research generalization, we will assume that we have experimental evidence for the causal effect of the drug in study population $P=s$ and that we wish to predict the effect of introducing the drug in the target population $P=t$, in which we only have observational data ("Transportability") \cite{Pearl2014ExternalPopulations}.
-In problem type 2, which arises commonly in meta-analysis and model specification, we have experimental data from two or more populations that we wish to summarize under a plausible homogeneity assumption ("Data Fusion"). \cite{Bareinboim2016CausalProblem}